Doing Business in Burkina Faso

 Trans-African Corridor: Trans-Sahelian Highway

-Closest ports: Port of Abidjan (Ivory Coast), Port of Lomé (Togo), Port of Cotonou (Benin)
+The nearest ports: Port of Abidjan (Ivory Coast), Port of Lomé (Togo), Port of Cotonou (Benin), and Port of Tema (about 1,000 kilometres).

 Trade Agreements (Preferential Access) of Burkina Faso: